Kobe-Martinez/cnf-satisfiability-solver/README.md

 ##### Input Format:

-The input is a list of strings representing a Boolean formula in CNF.
+The input is a list of strings representing a Boolean formula in CNF

 - Tokens include:
        * Logical operators: ```bash AND ```, ```bash OR ```, ```bash NOT ```